material-motion/material-motion/specifications/duplication.md

 ## Considerations

 Duplication is a helpful tool for separating concerns in an application.

-Take care to consider the cost of duplication.
+Duplication may be expensive depending on the platform and the content of the element.
+Take care to consider this cost.

 ---